-The Second Circuit upheld the magazine bans under intermediate scrutiny with one paragraph of discussion to the effect that such magazines are disproportionately used in crime.348 It did not mention the overwhelming lawful use of standard magazines.
-That magazines holding over ten rounds are well-suited and preferred for self-defense is demonstrated by the fact that they are issued to law enforcement349 and bought by law-abiding citizens, who also use them for target shooting, competitions, and other sporting activities.
+The Second Circuit upheld the magazine bans under intermediate scrutiny with one paragraph of discussion to the effect that such magazines are disproportionately used in crime.[348]
+It did not mention the overwhelming lawful use of standard magazines.
+That magazines holding over ten rounds are well-suited and preferred for self-defense is demonstrated by the fact that they are issued to law enforcement[349] and bought by law-abiding citizens, who also use them for target shooting, competitions, and other sporting activities.
 Both police and citizens need larger-capacity magazines because they are necessarily at a disadvantage during a planned attack by a criminal.
 They may run out of ammunition and may not be able to change magazines, if another one is even available.

 To be sure, NYSRPA did find two provisions violative of the Second Amendment.
-First, it invalidated Connecticut's ban on the Remington Tactical 7615 pump-action rifle because the state had presented evidence only on semiautomatic firearms, although the court left the door open for evidence on pump-actions to be generated.
-Second, while upholding the ban on magazines holding more than ten rounds, it invalidated New York's ban on loading such magazines with more than seven rounds, for failure to present evidence that the mere existence of this load limit will convince any would-be malefactors to load magazines capable of holding ten rounds with only the permissible seven.
-Yes
+First, it invalidated Connecticut's ban on the Remington Tactical 7615 pump-action rifle because the state had presented evidence only on semiautomatic firearms, although the court left the door open for evidence on pump-actions to be generated.[350]
+Second, while upholding the ban on magazines holding more than ten rounds, it invalidated New York's ban on loading such magazines with more than seven rounds, for failure "to present evidence that the mere existence of this load limit will convince any would-be malefactors to load magazines capable of holding ten rounds with only the permissible seven."
+[351] Yet the limit on magazines holding more than ten rounds cannot be expected to get much respect by these same malefactors.